jpschnel/maze-vision/README.md

 On your computer navigate to the maze-vision folder

-Inside the config file write the number the pi returned. it should look somewhat like this:
+Inside the config file write the number the pi returned.
+It should look somewhat like this:

          192.168.43.113